We continue to face unprecedented times with the COVID-19 pandemic deeply impacting our economy.

 In 2020 we saw almost twice the normal need for our ACHES and PAINS health care vouchers, issuing 405 vouchers in 2020 compared to 271 vouchers in 2019.
 Additionally, mental health voucher requests increased 169% over 2019, and that trend remains in 2021.
 We have worked with community partners to stand up a human services system that is responsive and supportive for COVID-specific needs.
 We have worked with state partners to change application assistance programs so we can assist people virtually. *infographic represents our COVID-19 related efforts January-July 2020

 In 2021 we’ve collaborated with partners to provide outreach, education, scheduling and transportation assistance to ensure equitable access to COVID-19 vaccines.
-February through April the Network staff outreached to over 800 vaccine-eligible individuals via more than 1000 interactions.
-We also coordinated a minimum of 862 volunteer hours in support of Public Health vaccine clinics.
+Since February, the Network’s team has outreached to over 900 vaccine-eligible individuals via more than 1000 interactions.
+In March we contracted a Spanish-speaking consultant who has outreached to over 120 Spanish-speaking community members, providing education, scheduling assistance, and on-site language interpretation at vaccine clinics.
+We also coordinated a minimum of 840 volunteer hours in support of Dept. of Public Health vaccine clinics.

 Now more than ever, we are hopeful that we will come out stronger together.
 We will value the backbone of our community: grocery store and gas station workers; truck drivers; teachers; nonprofit organizations; etc. We understand the importance of public health, first responders, and health care workers.
 We will come together to create a healthier society.